Analogue gravity with Bose-Einstein condensates: Introduction

 For what concerns Bose-Einstein condensates, after they were achieved experimentally in 1995, their fine experimental control was quickly developed.
 This tunability, together with their low temperature, made them one of the first platforms to be considered for the study of the analogue Hawking effect \cite{garay2001sonic,barcelo2001analogue}.
 Theoretical work on the Hawking effect in BECs has been extensive, with some of the earliest works being \cite{leonhardt2003theory,macher_blackwhite_2009,balbinot2008nonlocal,carusotto2008numerical,recati2009bogoliubov,larre2012quantum}.
 The first experimental realization of a 1+1 dimensional analogue black hole was reported in \cite{lahav2010realization}.
 The same group then performed a series of experiments investigating Hawking emission and its spectrum \cite{steinhauer2014observation,steinhauer2016observation,munoz2019observation,kolobov2021observation}.
 Besides Hawking radiation, other experiments have also investigated the physics of expanding universes \cite{eckel2018rapidly,viermann2022quantum}.
 Theoretically, other phenomena have also been considered, such as cosmological pair production \cite{prain2010analogue}, black hole superradiance \cite{Giacomelli:2019tvr,giacomelli2021superradiant,giacomelli2021understanding,giacomelli2021spontaneous} and the Unruh effect \cite{gooding2020interferometric}.

 These lecture notes aim at providing a conceptual and technical introduction to the use of atomic Bose-Einstein condensates as tools to explore effects in quantum and classical field theories.
 As far as the effects go, we will focus on superradiance and the Hawking effect.
 The presentation is structured as follows.
 After a brief introduction of some general concepts in Analogue Gravity in Section \ref{sec:Basics}, we will give an account of the theory of weakly interacting BECs in Section \ref{sec:BECBasics}.
 In Section \ref{sec:LowEnergyExcitations}, we devoted particular attention to the description and properties of linear excitations and to their quantization in Section \ref{sec:QuantumSound}.
 The field describing these excitations is the central object of Analogue Gravity and we put a specific focus on the relation with the treatment of quantization in relativistic field theories, since we found that the standard treatment in the cold-atom community can be confusing for someone more accustomed to that perspective.
 In Section \ref{sec:SR} we then proceed to describe the phenomenon of superradiant scattering and its quantum counterpart, spontaneous pair production.
 Although superradiance occurs in more structured spacetimes than the Hawking effect, from the analogue point of view superradiance is simpler, and also the analogue Hawking effect can be seen as a type of superradiance.
 Finally, in Section \ref{sec:Hawking} we discuss the analogue Hawking effect and its relation to the astrophysical Hawking emission.
+In Appendix \ref{app:ComputationScattCoef} we provide an algorithm to compute scattering coefficients in stationary setups, which can be applied to superradiance and analogue Hawking emission, and in Appendix \ref{app:Problems} we provide a list of solved problems that complement the notes.